Uroogla/S2AP/apworld/spyro2/docs/en_Spyro 2.md

 - `showTalismanCount` Prints how many Summer Forest Talisman items and how many Autumn Plains Talisman items the player has received.
 - `useQuietHints` Suppresses hints for found locations to make the client easier to read.
 On by default.
 - `useVerboseHints` Include found locations in hint lists.
 Due to Archipelago Server limitations, only applies to hints requested after this change.
+- `showUnlockedLevels` Show which levels the player has unlocked in open world mode.
+- `showGoal` Show what your completion goal is.